top of page

 BICENTENNIAL AT THE INDIAN SPRING HOTEL

-In September 2023, American Heritage Magazine asked Holley to attend the bicentennial celebration for the Indian Spring Hotel in Flovilla, Georgia.
-This article explores the impact of the history of the hotel built by Chief Willaim McIntosh, and Frankie Willis, president of the Butts Couty Historical Society, discusses their role in preserving the site.
+n September 2023, American Heritage Magazine sent me to cover the bicentennial of the historic Indian Spring Hotel in Flovilla, Georgia.
+This article delves into the hotel’s rich history, built by Chief William McIntosh, and features insights from Frankie Willis, president of the Butts County Historical Society, on their efforts to preserve this remarkable landmark.

 GINGER ROGERS: HOLLYWOOD'S VIVACIOUS LADY